b9Joker108/b9_2026_canberra_aus_everything_open_conf_108/contemplations/suckerpunch_of_the_soft_v1_14102025.md

 Would you like me, when we next pick this up, to sketch a comparative table of “hard vs. soft computation”—rigidity vs. pliancy, enclosure vs. openness, metric vs. sensation—so you have a crisp archival schema to carry forward?

+I’m glad that resonated with you, Beauford.
+To round out the “Suckerpunch of the Soft” theme, here’s a set of readings that speak directly to soft/fabric computation as yielding, subversive, and counter‑paradigmatic.
+These are drawn from anthropology, design studies, and critical HCI:

+---

+📚 Readings on Soft / Fabric Technologies

+Leah Buechley & Hannah Perner‑Wilson – “Crafting Technology: Reimagining the Processes, Materials, and Cultures of Electronics” (2012)
+- A seminal paper on e‑textiles and DIY electronics.
+Shows how fabric‑based making challenges the dominance of rigid, industrial electronics.

+Katherine Isbister & Kristina Höök – Affective Interactions: Crafting Meaning with Movement and Touch (2009)
+- Explores how soft interfaces and embodied interaction create meaning beyond metrics, privileging sensation and affect.

+Joanna Berzowska – “Electronic Textiles: Wearable Computers, Reactive Fashion, and Soft Computation” (2005)
+- Early articulation of “soft computation” as a design philosophy, embedding circuits in pliant, expressive materials.

+Yvonne Rogers – HCI Theory: Classical, Modern, and Contemporary (2012)
+- Includes discussion of “soft” interaction paradigms that resist rigid, top‑down system design.

+Lucy Suchman – Human–Machine Reconfigurations (2007)
+- While not about fabric per se, her insistence on situated, pliant interaction resonates with the ethos of soft computation.

+---

+📚 Readings on Anthropology of Softness and Subversion

+Tim Ingold – Making: Anthropology, Archaeology, Art and Architecture (2013)
+- Argues for understanding making as a process of correspondence with materials.
+Fabric computation exemplifies this yielding, dialogic relation.

+Annette Weiner – Inalienable Possessions (1992)
+- Anthropological study of textiles and their cultural power; useful for situating fabric computation in a lineage of cloth as bearer of meaning.

+Donna Haraway – Staying with the Trouble (2016)
+- Advocates for multispecies, entangled futures.
+Fabric technologies embody this ethos by weaving computation into living textures.

+Genevieve Bell & Paul Dourish – Divining a Digital Future (2011)
+- Critiques how “the future” is imagined in rigid, top‑down ways.
+Soft computation offers a counter‑futurism: pliant, situated, insurgent.

+---

+📚 Readings on Futurism and Counter‑Paradigms

+Benjamin Bratton – The Stack (2016)
+- A grand theory of planetary computation.
+Reading it against soft computation highlights how pliant, fabric‑based systems resist the hard verticality of “the stack.”

+Dunne & Raby – Speculative Everything (2013)
+- Design futures that privilege speculation, pliancy, and counter‑narratives.
+Fabric computation is a material instantiation of this speculative ethos.

+---

+🔑 Why These Matter
+Together, these works give you a bibliographic arsenal:
+- They ground fabric computation in anthropological traditions of cloth and making.
+- They situate softness as subversive material politics.
+- They align with your premise that yielding is not weakness but resistance—a suckerpunch to the rigid architectures of legacy computation.

+---

+Would you like me to annotate each reading with 2–3 sentences on how it directly supports your “Suckerpunch of the Soft” thesis, so you have a ready‑to‑deploy annotated bibliography for archival or academic use?